goramartin/master-thesis/docs/meetings/02-choosing-solutions.md

       - linear combination of number of incoming links + number of sitelinks
     - using RAG with Mistral LLM

-- Subclassing problem with properties
+## Subclassing problem with properties

 - A user wants to find a class with given properties.
   - User input:
     - class text input - name, description
     - properties text list input - name, description
   - Process
     1. find the best matched for the properties input list
-      2. filter or rerank the results
+    2. filter or rerank the results from class search
   - **pre/during-candidate selection** vs **post-candidate selection**
     - pre/during-candidate selection
       - where clause in sql
       - in the database use filter based on the properties
       - possibly time consuming
       - with the database it is difficult/impossible to give scores based on the containing properties
     - post-candidate
       - on the candidate list do filtering and reranking
       - faster but results might not be that good